 He had a garage full of bikes.
 He chose his prized Rivendale for our ride.
 We made it a leisurely four-hour ride alternating between bike paths and quiet residential streets and shortcuts that he knew.
 We passed trhough suburban developments similar to those featured in "American Honey," one of last year's best movies about dispossessed youth traveling the country selling magazine subscriptions.
 Bill hadn't seen the movie, but he had had such people come to his door.
 It was hot enough I was hoping we might pass a lake for a dip.
 If we did, Bill said, it would be a man-made lake, as Kansas did not have a single natural lake.
 Instead we had to settle for a drinking fountain in a park for a dousing.

-Bill was slightly enticed to go all the way to the Carnegie as his favorite military surplus shop was just a couple blocks from it.
+Bill was enticed to accompany me all the way to the Carnegie, as his favorite military surplus shop was just a couple blocks from it.
 It was a huge warehouse with all manner of merchandise, some of it vintage items not for sale--a bike, a jeep, a motorcycle and various armaments.
 The Carnegie resided in a depressed neighborhood and was vacant, but retained all its grandeur.